bluedogz162/tf_coop_hotgarbage/README.md

 Hot Garbage Fortress :D
 By YOW#0082/eeeyow (discord)

+YOW: Lead* Programmer, getting the game to actually run (LFE's code is barely functional bruh), Item Lead, etc.
-Other contributors will be added here
+*Lead, as in lead-poisoned, I can NOT do this stuff very well Other contributors will be added here

 Lambdagon: Lambda Fortress: Community Edition, where I developed the idea for this mod.
 (I'm sorry for everything...)
 Damien/Seamusmario: Various playermodel code, from an older version of LFCE.
+Loyalists (GameBanana): Several playermodels ported to the TF2 rig